anakic/Jot/README.md

 You can, of course, provide your own storage mechanism (by implementing `IStore` and `IStoreFactory`) and Jot will happily use it.

 By default, Jot stores data in .json files in the following folder: `%AppData%\[company name]\[application name]` (*company name* and *application name* are read from the entry assembly's attributes).
-The default folder is a per-user folder, but you can use a per-machine folder like so:
+The default folder is a per-user folder, but you can use a per-machine folder instead, like so:

 ``` C#
 var tracker = new StateTracker() { StoreFactory = new JsonFileStoreFactory(false) };//true: per-user, false: per-machine
 ```

-Or you can specify a folder path:
+Or you can specify the storage folder explicitly:

 ``` C#
 var tracker = new StateTracker() { StoreFactory = new JsonFileStoreFactory(@"c:\example\path\") };
 ```

-For desktop applications, the per-user default is usually fine.
+For desktop applications, the default per-user folder is usually fine.

 ### 2. When data is stored